 Clinical Pastoral Education (CPE) is theological, pastoral, spiritual, and professional education for ministry.
-In CPE, theological students, ordained clergy, members of religious communities, and qualified lay people, minister to people in crisis situations under the supervision of a qualified, certified CPE supervisor.
+In CPE, theological students, ordained clergy, members of religious communities, and qualified lay people, minister to people in crisis situations under the training of a qualified, ACPE certified educator.

 Fall/Winter Program (9/11/18 - 2/26/19) – Seven months of training with one day for group education and another day for clinical component.
 Students will have an option to choose a day when they will do their clinical.
 Students will also participate in our Weekend on Duty program where they will dedicate a few Saturdays to ministry on campus.
 Program starts on the Tuesday the week after Labor Day and ends on the Last Tuesday of February.